 Let’s say you need a GPU for your model, but you cannot get your hands on a physical one, and you are experiencing too long wait times in queues in the cloud, what are your options?

-Well, as I mentioned before, you could buy dedicated GPUs from any of the cloud providers (where you get a GPU on a per month basis as opposed to per hour basis), but this might be too costly for your organization.
+Well, as I mentioned before, you could buy dedicated serverless GPUs from any of the cloud providers (where you get a GPU on a per month basis as opposed to per hour basis), but this might be costly for your organization.
 You could also try to poll for available GPUs in different clouds and pick the one that provides a GPU the fastest.
-But then you have to deal with multiple clouds and making your infrastructure cloud agnostic.
-It’s just too much of a hassle.
+But then you have to deal with multiple clouds and make your infrastructure cloud agnostic.
+It’s quite a hassle.

-The last option I want to highlight is going for a Machine Learning Operations (MLOps) platform with GPU support, like UbiOps.They have additional features for MLOps and through service level agreements (SLA’s) you can have some say in how fast a GPU should be available.
-UbiOps is an MLOps platform that runs in the cloud.
-It abstracts away most of the background IT infrastructure so you don’t need to worry about it.
-UbiOps also offers scalable GPU support and it can run on any cloud.
-They also have partnerships with Escher Cloud and other European clouds, which is handy if you are an EU based company working with sensitive data.
+The last option I want to highlight is going for a Machine Learning Operations (MLOps) platform with GPU support, like UbiOps.They have additional features for MLOps and through service level agreements (SLA’s) you can have a say in how fast a GPU should be available.
+UbiOps is an MLOps platform that runs in the cloud and it offers scalable GPU support.
+It’s completely cloud agnostic and they also have partnerships with Bytesnet and other European clouds, which is handy if you are an EU based company working with sensitive data.
 I’m working at UbiOps of course so I’m a bit biased, so feel free to just test it out and see for yourself!

-With the current demand and companies planning on incorporating more and more AI into their business, I think it’s safe to say that GPUs will remain scarce for a while.
+With the current demand and companies planning on incorporating more and more AI into their business, I think it’s safe to say that GPU prices will continue to rise, while the supply will get tighter and tighter.
 There are still ways to get your hands on a GPU though.